Rei-SwitchBot/faq/en-us/Battery Circulator Fan & Circulator Fan.md

 Related Products: SwitchBot Battery Circulator Fan

-Please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
+please contact us via SwitchBot App -> Profile -> Support ->Feedback.
 Once our after-sales service team confirms the noise, we can arrange for a replacement.
 When contacting us, we would greatly appreciate it if you could provide the following information.

 Order Information